Knolling Bot: Teaching Robots the Human Notion of Tidiness: Introduction

+In this work, we propose a self-supervised learning framework for modeling tidiness through demonstrations, akin to training a Large Language Model (LLM) with human conversational datasets\cite{chen2021smile,zeng2020tossingbot,achiam2023gpt,radford2019language}.
+We draw parallels between knolling objects and language, where objects act as individual ``words" that can be combined in various ways to form ``sentences'' with identical meanings.
+Besides, the transformer architecture can handle varying input and output sizes with autoregression, which fits the knolling task as the number of objects in the environment is arbitrary\cite{vaswani2017attention,gillioz2020overview}.
+Leveraging the Gaussian Mixture Model (GMM), we address the multi-label prediction challenges inherent in the knolling task, where multiple valid placements may exist for the same object depending on contextual preferences (e.g., spatial efficiency or category)\cite{reynolds2009gaussian}.

-This research aims to contribute to bridging this gap by imbuing a robot with an understanding of the human concept of neatness and developing an integrated pipeline to demonstrate how to deploy it to perform real-world knolling tasks.
-The pipeline is composed of three stages: a knolling model, a visual perception model, and a robot arm controller.
+Our research contributes by equipping robots with a conceptual understanding of tidiness, demonstrating an integrated pipeline for knolling in real-world tasks.
+As shown in Fig.\ref{fig:pipeline}B , itcomprises three stages: a knolling model, a visual perception model, and a robot arm controller.
 The knolling model, based on a transformer architecture, predicts the target positions of objects.
-The visual perception model, based on our customized YOLO v8, detects object key points from an RGB image \cite{reis2023real}.
+The visual perception model, based on our customized YOLO v8, detects objects from an RGB image \cite{reis2023real}.
 Finally, the robot arm controller, leveraging the outputs from the previous stages, guides the robot arm to execute the knolling tasks.

-This paper outlines several key contributions to the field of robotics, especially concerning household tasks.
-First, it presents a novel conceptualization of knolling consciousness, inspired by NLP and transformer-based models, that enables a robot to understand and perform knolling tasks.
-Second, we provide a scalable modular pipeline architecture consisting of three components - a knolling model, a visual perception model, and a robot arm controller.
-This architecture augments the system's versatility and adaptability, allowing customization to meet unique knolling preferences.
-It serves as a flexible and scalable framework that is primed for future advancements in robot cognition and adaptability.